adrielklein/deduplicater/README.md

 The program converts the JSON file to an array of `Record` objects .
 The array is sorted by date, and if those are equal then by order in the file.

-Two hash tables are constructed.

-1. `idToIndexes`: maps the `id` field to a list of indexes in the array representing the records which have that id
+1. `idToIndexes`: maps the `id` field to a list of records with that id
-2. `emailToIndexes`: maps the `email` field to a list of indexes in the array representing the records which have that email
+2. `emailToIndexes`: maps the `email` field a list of records with that email

-The largest record in the array is added to a `uniqueRecords` array and marked as visited.
-All duplicates of the record are then looked up via the hash tables and marked as visited as well.
+The largest record in the array is added to a `uniqueRecords` list and marked as visited.
+All duplicates of the record are then looked up in the hash tables and marked as visited as well.

 The next largest unvisited record is then added to `uniqueRecords` and its duplicates are marked as visited.
 The process continues until all records are visited.